 - SEO vs. PPC Messages: Though SEO sometimes looks for a more thorough “answer” to the search query, you should also always make sure your ask is clearly stated and above the fold.
 Sometimes content for SEO is a little longer and more thorough than PPC landing pages, but they both need clear messages that deliver the message that is the intent of the page.

 - Clear Call to Action: What do you want them to do?
-Make sure there is a simple form and your phone number (with a click to call button) on any landing page, and make it clear and easy for visitors to sign up or get in touch.
+Make it clear and easy for visitors to sign up or get in touch.
 I suggest offering multiple methods of contact (phone, form, email), without making it confusing.
 Also, be clear and concise about what they are getting if they sign up (Free evaluation, newsletter, appointment).
 If you prefer phone calls, test a page with only the phone number vs. one with other options.
 Is it worth losing those you might lose by only offering the number?

 - Good Site Structure: It should be clear that they can learn and dig deeper about certain offerings without cluttering up the page and confusing the visitor.
 Clear text links to learn more and an obvious navigation structure so the visitor doesn’t get confused.
 The primary goal click should be the clearest and most obvious.
 In some cases it is even more effective to not allow any click other than the goal click, though I find that frustrating personally.

 - Flexibility: Try a few different versions of your landing pages and test how they convert.
 Keep an eye on analytics for high bounce rates or poor performance and don’t be afraid to do a little PPC to test one page against another.